About the Sailboat Atom

 Atom's Main Salon Looking Forward

-Pearson Triton lines and sail plan with original fractional rig.
-Atom was re-rigged in 1995 in South Africa with a new mast two feet shorter than original and rigged as masthead sloop.
-She has a moveable inner forestay for emergency use in case the furling jib becomes disabled and to add strength to her rig.
+Pearson Triton lines and sail plan of original fractional rig.
+Atom's mast was replaced in 1995 in South Africa with a new mast two feet shorter than original and rigged as masthead sloop.
+She has a moveable inner forestay to hoist a storm jib and for emergency use in case the furling jib becomes disabled as well as to add strength to her rig.
 The inner forestay is supported by intermediate aft shrouds.

 Main salon looking aft.
 The galley is minimal size so as to allow two full length bunks in the main cabin.
 The cooker is a gimbaled single burner pressure kerosene stove that I've used for many years.
 In this view it is out of its gimbals and bolted to countertop.
 See Atom Stove for a look at our newest stove version.

 Port side main salon looking aft.
-I added a radio locker above the original ice box which is now used as a storage locker.
+During an earlier refit I added a radio locker above the original ice box which then became a storage locker.
 I found the companionway ladder awkward and replaced it with a small center step.
 By extending the ex-engine locker forward I gained storage space and allowed the counter to serve as top step and the battery box as bottom step.
-We carry four 6-volt Trojan batteries supplying 440 AH.
+For many years we carried four 6-volt Trojan batteries supplying 440 AH.
+Now we have a similar capacity of AGM batteries.
+In 2014 the radio locker was moved outboard and a slide-out table/countertop added. (not pictured here)

-Below is a list of Atom's current inventory for those interested in what equipment we find useful.
-That's not to say she's the perfect boat, perfectly equipped - far from it.
-Her skipper believes in strong-and-simple over theoretical yacht-style correctness and has no interest in racing or "restoring" her to original condition.
-For our purposes she must be better than original.
+Atom underwent yet another refit in 2014 while on her trailer in our backyard boat shed.
+Below is a list of Atom's 2017 inventory for those interested in what equipment we find useful.
+That's not to say she's the perfect yacht, perfectly equipped - far from it.
+I believe in strong-and-simple over theoretical correctness and yachting traditions.
+I have no interest in racing or "restoring" her to original condition.
+We require her to be significantly stronger and more functional than original.

 Atom's Sail Inventory:

-- Mainsail - conventional battens with three reef points (next sail we may choose battenless for easier downwind reefing at the expense of some sail area)
+- Mainsail - a battenless main with three reef points makes for easier downwind reefing at the expense of some sail area

 - Storm jib for inner forestay